The Shoppes at South Hills

-The Shoppes at South Hills, formerly South Hills Mall, is a shopping mall on U.S. 9, now converted into a strip mall, in the town of Poughkeepsie, New York.
+The Shoppes at South Hills, formerly South Hills Mall, was a shopping mall on U.S. 9, now converted into a strip mall, in the town of Poughkeepsie, New York.
 The 675,000 ft² plaza opened in 1974 and included two anchors, Sears and Kmart, at opposite ends of the mall.
 Currently, The Shoppes at South Hills are owned and operated by DLC Management Corporation.

 The mall is adjacent to its more successful rival, the Poughkeepsie Galleria, and the two properties are linked by a series of roads between the two properties.
-These roads pass directly in front of a Lowe's. situated on a plot between the Shoppes and the Galleria.
-The Galleria's existence led to the slow decline and eventual closing of South Hills Mall.
-The mall was demolished, rebuilt, rebranded, and reopened in 2008 following the closing of the indoor mall.
-Old "South Hills Mall" signage remained up for several months after reconstruction completed.
+These roads pass directly in front of a Lowe's, situated on land between the Shoppes and the Galleria.
+The Galleria's existence led to the slow decline and eventual closure of South Hills Mall.
+Following the closing of the indoor mall, the mall was demolished, rebuilt, rebranded, and reopened in 2008 as an outdoor strip mall.